 Liquidity and Liquidity Ratios

-Several financial ratios measure the liquidity of the firm, with all information coming from your balance sheet.
-Those ratios are the current ratio, the quick ratio or acid test, and the interval measure or the burn rate.
+A handful of financial ratios measure the liquidity of the firm, with all information coming from your balance sheet.
+Those ratios include the current ratio, the quick ratio or acid test, and the interval measure or the burn rate.

 - The simplest is the current ratio.
 It is the percentage of total current assets divided by the total current liabilities.
 It borrows from the investing definition because it assumes all the assets can be converted instantly into cash, which is often not the case.
 A value of over 100% is not unusual when calculating the current ratio.